 Moderate intensity means:

 Vigorous intensity means:

 - your breathing is much faster

 - you probably won’t be able to talk without pausing for breath

-Adjust the intensity of your exercise depending on your personal goals.
+Adjust the intensity of your exercise depending on your personal goals, your motivation and the level of fitness you wish to achieve.
 It’s best to start gently and gradually increase your effort level.
-If you go too hard too fast, you might get what’s called delayed onset muscle soreness.
-This is when the muscles you’ve used feel achy a day or two after you’ve exercised.
-Gradually increase how much you so you give your body the chance to get used to the activity.
+If you go too hard too fast, you might get what’s called delayed onset muscle soreness (DOMS).
+This is when the muscles you’ve used ache one to three days after you’ve exercised.
+So it’s best to gradually increase how much you do so you give your body the chance to get used to the activity.
 As you get fitter, you may need to work harder to raise your heart rate and feel breathless, which is a good thing.

 Doing some regular strength training will bring a range of health benefits such as:

 - helping you to improve your strength, posture and balance

 - keeping your bones healthy

 - keeping your blood pressure healthy